 Benefits and Opportunities for Insurers

-AI Technology Is Highly Disruptive
+AI Technology is Highly Disruptive

 The relevance of big data and AI insurance applications is substantiated by the ability to collect, process, and understand large amounts of data.
 This is fundamental for gaining valuable insight from semi-structured and unstructured data stemming from different data sources.

-Ability To Scale Real-world AI Vision
+Ability to Scale Real-world AI Vision

 Edge AI extends the cloud and enables scalable real-world applications, reliable offline capabilities, decentralized system risks, and privacy-preserving data processing on-device.